Poncelet Triangles: a Theory for Locus Ellipticity: Incircle Family and Beyond

 \begin{proposition} In the incircle family, from $X_1$ to $X_{200}$, the locus of $X_k$ is an ellipse for $k=$2, 3, 4, 5, 7, 8, 9, 10, 11, 12, 20, 21, 35, 36, 40, 46, 55, 56, 57, 63, 65, 72, 78, 79, 80, 84, 90, 100, 104, 119, 140, 142, 144, 145, 149, 153, 165, 191, 200. \end{proposition}

-\begin{proof} It was proven in \cite[Thm.
-1]{garcia2020-family-ties} that the circumradius $R$ is constant over the incircle family.
+\begin{proof} It \cite[Thm.
+1]{garcia2020-family-ties} is is shown that the circumradius $R$ is constant over the incircle family.
 Since the inner ellipse is a circle with constant radius $r$, the ratio $\rho=r/R$ is constant over the incircle family.
-Using the formulas from \cref{tab:abg} in \cref{app:lin-combs}, all these triangle centers are fixed linear combinations of $X_1$, $X_2$, and $X_3$.
+Using the formulas from \cref{tab:abg}, all these triangle centers are fixed linear combinations of $X_1$, $X_2$, and $X_3$.
 By \cref{cor:fixed-lin-comb}, given that $X_1$ is stationary over the incircle family, this implies the loci of all these triangle centers are ellipses. \end{proof}

 Note: $X_1$, a fixed point over the incircle family, can be regarded as a degenerate ellipse.